umd-lhcb/ut-hw-doc/docs/lvr/lvr_qa/lvr_qa.md

        you should read the response as all 00 00 00 00 no matter the command you send until you allow the SPI_RESET to float once more.

 14. If it is not already, set SW5 2^nd^ switch to **OFF** (takes regulator out of pulsed mode).
-15. Place colored stickers on the board near the CCM connectors to indicate which CCM's were used on the board during the QA.
-Disconnect everything from the board
+15. Disconnect everything from the board (excluding the jumpers placed on **`J22`**), and place colored stickers on the board near the CCM connectors to indicate which
-(excluding the jumpers placed on **`J22`**).
+CCM's were used on the board during the QA.